-8.2 Including non-specific interactions in a SMOG model
+8.2 Including atom-type-specific parameters in a SMOG model

 One of the goals of SMOG 2 is to allow one to "mix and match" elements of SMOG models and more highly-detailed energetic models (e.g. AMBER or CHARMM).
 For this, we have introduced the ability to define bonds, angles and dihedrals "by type".
 For example, if you would like all bonds between atoms of bType=B_1 and bType=B_2 to be given AMBER parameters, you could include the AMBER definition in the "extras" file (or any file with the suffix "extras" within the template directory) and then define the bond of type bond_bytype in the .b file.
-In this example, the .b file would have while the extras file would have
+In this example, the .b file would have bType>B_1</bType></br/> while the extras file would have